hudsonletuan/car-wash/README.md

 The program produces two outputs, based on its computations:
 1. The number of customers served during the simulation time
 2. The average waiting time for customers during the simulation, in seconds

-In this assignment, you'll use a queue (and a few other objects) to manage the simulation.